PotHix/pothix.github.com/content/places/munich.md

 I also met a friend who is living in Berlin for some years, and it was an amazing conversation on how Munich is different from Berlin. :)

+## Stay

+I stayed in the Hilton Munich City, which was quite nice, but was paid by the company and it's hard to recommend it without really understanding the cost and benefit.
+Without considering the cost, it was a great experience.

 ## Things to do

 As usual, I did a walking tour with a guide and had the chance to walk around